asrob-uc3m/robotDevastation-developer-manual/en/tests.md

 ## testMockupAudioManager
 Automated test.

-Checks that the mock AudioMananger is able to emulate loading and playing sounds.
+Checks that the mock AudioManager is able to emulate loading and playing sounds.

 ## testMockupInputManager
 Automated test.

-Checks that the mock InputMananger is able to emulate sending and receiving InputEvents from keyboard, window, etc.
+Checks that the mock InputManager is able to emulate sending and receiving InputEvents from keyboard, window, etc.

 ## testMockupNetworkManager
 Automated test.

-Checks that the mock NetworkMananger is able to emulate login, logout, sending player info and sending network events.
+Checks that the mock NetworkManager is able to emulate login, logout, sending player info and sending network events.
 It also tests receiving updates from the MentalMap.

 ## testMockupScreen
 This test is not automated.